He Who Rides a Tiger

 He Who Rides a Tiger is a 1965 British crime drama directed by Charles Crichton, and starring Tom Bell and Judi Dench.
 It was written by Trevor Peacock.

 Plot

-On his release from Peter Rayston returns to his life as a house-breaker, which funds his affluent lifestyle.
+On his release from prison Peter Rayston returns to his life as a house-breaker, which funds his affluent lifestyle.
 He meets and becomes involved with Joanne, but when she discovers the source of his wealth she breaks up with him.
 When his latest burglary job goes wrong, leading to the death of one of his accomplices, he goes on the run.

 Production

 The film was based on the real-life cat-burglar Peter Scott.
 The title was derived from the Indian proverb, "He who rides a tiger can never jump off," and implies that the main character cannot escape from his way of life.

 Crichton called making the film "a bad experience" because "the producer was a shit, a cheat and a bastard."
 He did not direct another theatrical film until A Fish Called Wanda (1988), his final film.